johaahn/bml/README.md

 The Matlab mex compiler can compile C/C++ code using the Visual Studio and MinGW C++ compilers.

-To check which compiler is selected use the command:
+To check which compiler is selected open Matlab and use the command:

 ``mex -setup``